 Cassandra’s giggle sprinkled down on his befuddlement, assuring him everything was fine.
 “She adopted me when I was just a little slug, alone and vulnerable in the Deep Woods.”

 The dragonfly spoke.
 “You happy?”
 Cassandra nodded.
 “You such good daughter.
 I happy you happy.
 It time I let you go.”
-Staring hard at Elliot, she added with only the slightest hint of menace, “I know you keep my daughter happy.
+Staring hard at Elliot, she added with only the slightest hint of menace, “I know you keep my youngest daughter happy.
 And safe.”

 Wide-eyed, Elliot nodded.